 AFT's Market Disclosure Policy establishes the Company's procedures for meeting the continuous disclosure requirements of both the NZX Main Board and the ASX.
-A copy of the Market Disclosure Policy is available on the investor section of the Company's website.
+A copy of the Market Disclosure Policy is available in the Investor Centre on the Company's website.
 In addition to the procedures set out in that Policy, directors and management consider at each meeting whether there are any issues that require disclosure to the market.

-Governance policies
+Governance Policies

-AFT's governance charters and policies can be found on the investor centre of the Company's website.
+AFT's governance charters and policies can be found in the Investor Centre on the Company's website.